pism/pism/doc/sphinx/manual/practical-usage/saving-snapshots.rst

 .. code-block:: none

-   pismr -i snapshots.nc -y 1000 -o output_2.nc
+   pism -i snapshots.nc -y 1000 -o output_2.nc

 will initialize using the last record in the file, at about :math:`5000` years.
 By contrast, to restart from :math:`1500` years (for example) it is necessary to extract the